harry-gibson/harry-gibson.github.io/_pages/dhs.md

 - Next this table is used to generate SQL code specific to each survey.
 An FME workbench was used to read the table and write the SQL.
 - The SQL was then executed for each survey in turn, producing consistent outputs for the modellers

-The FME workbench which generates and executes the SQL files, and samples of the output it produces, can be found in <a href="https://github.com/harry-gibson/dhs-fever-seeking-treatment" target="_blank">this repository</a>.
+The FME workbench which generates and executes the SQL files, and samples of the output it produces, can be found <a href="https://github.com/harry-gibson/DHS-Data-Extractions/tree/main/Fever_Seeking_Treatment" target="_blank">here</a>.

 This work has been regularly updated since the 2016 publication and it now forms a key part of the malaria modelling in the <a href="http://www.healthdata.org/gbd" target="_blank">Global Burden of Disease</a> study.